How JavaScript Works Internally?

 stack management

 The execution contexts are managed using a stack.
 Think of it like a stack of plates.
 The GEC is always at the bottom of the stack.
 When a new function is called, its FEC is pushed onto the stack, becoming the active context.
-Inside the function, the code is executed using the variables and functions defined in its FEC and the GEC.
+The code is executed inside the function using the variables and functions defined in its FEC and the GEC.
 When the function finishes execution, its FEC is popped off the stack.
 This means its variables and functions are no longer accessible.

 Here is a Code Example And Visual Representation of the execution flow: